-At this point, I hope you’ve found the answer to your question i.e. does bird scare tape work or not.
-But as I said earlier there might be additional questions coming to your mind related to this topic.
+At this point, I hope you’ve found the answer to your question, i.e., whether bird tape works or not.
+But as I said earlier, additional questions about this topic might come to your mind.
 For example, you might think about a festive ribbon, right?
 Or a plastic strip that can reflect light.

 Well, the point is, you can definitely use them without any issue whatsoever.
 But the only issue is that they won’t last long.
 Why?
 Because the UV (Ultra Violet) rays in the sunlight will ruin the quality of the plastic with time.

-If you choose to use a festive ribbon instead of plastic tape then yeah!
+If you choose to use a festive ribbon instead of plastic tape, then yeah!
 You can have a little bit longer performance.
-But the problem is, festive tapes don’t work very well with the rain and water splashes.
-Therefore, it may work for a few months but eventually, you will need to replace it with a new one.
+But the problem is that festive tapes don’t work well with the rain and water splashes.
+Therefore, it may work for a few months, but eventually, you must replace it with a new one.

 Some people try to put decoys in their yards to scare away birds and discourage them from entering their yards.
-Well, that may sound like a neat trick but actually, it isn’t that effective.
+That may sound like a neat trick, but it isn’t that effective.
 Why?
-Because most birds are smart enough to know that decoys are just for show they ignore them.
+They ignore them because most birds are smart enough to know that decoys are just for show.

-Since decoys are usually static and they don’t move, some very intelligent birds such as corvids can easily tell whether it is safe to sit near it or not.
-Additionally, scare tapes actually move with the wind, which is annoying for birds since the reflection changes angle continuously.
+Since decoys are usually static and don’t move, some very intelligent birds, such as corvids, can easily tell whether it is safe to sit near them.
+Additionally, scare tapes move with the wind, which is annoying for birds since the reflection continuously changes angle.

 Should You Put Bird Scare Tape on Windows?

 In most cases, you may notice birds hitting the windows of taller buildings.
-This is a bigger problem as it can cause severe injury and sometimes result in the death of the bird.
-According to some studies, about a quarter of a million birds die due to collision with windows only each year in England.
+This is a bigger problem as it can cause severe injury and sometimes result in the bird’s death.
+According to some studies, about a quarter of a million birds die due to collision with windows only yearly in England.

-This means the number can be twice or thrice globally because there are so many skyscrapers in cities now.
+This means the number can be twice or thrice globally because cities have so many skyscrapers now.
 Well, you can help save our little feather fellows by attaching some scare tape to the frames of your windows.

-This should work very well but sometimes it may not be sufficient as sometimes birds may still fly into windows.
-Under such conditions, you need to fix some strands of the tape by spacing them apart in such a way that birds can see them easily from a distance.
+This should work very well, but sometimes it may not be sufficient, as birds may still fly into windows.
+Under such conditions, you need to fix some strands of the tape by spacing them apart so that birds can see them easily from a distance.